OpenAI’s DALL-E 2 Converts Text from Humans into Beautiful AI-Generated Art

 OpenAI’s initial release of the AI text-to-image generator DALL-E in January 2021 piqued the world’s interest but was quite limited.
 The generated images had low resolution and at times failed to capture the text commands from humans.
 Open AI's second and latest release of the same technology earlier this month (called DALL-E 2) addresses these shortcomings and has received rave reviews so far.

-DALL-E 2 is a transformer-based language model that takes text commands from users to create synthetic, photorealistic images.
-DALL-E 2 performs much better than its predecessor, creating images with higher resolution and better accuracy.
+DALL-E 2 is a transformer-based language model that takes text commands from a user to create synthetic, photorealistic images.
+DALL-E 2 performs much than its predecessor, creating images with higher resolution and improved accuracy.
 It can even edit existing AI-generated images and perform complex tasks like inpainting, which involves injecting objects into an existing image.

 What does this means for digital artists and designers?
 Does the technology have limitations that may hamper its adoption?
 Let’s explore these and more questions together.